Straight-ticket voting: Michigan

 Voters in Michigan have long been able to vote a straight ticket or a split ticket (voting for individual candidates in individual offices).

 Straight-ticket voting only involved the partisan section of the ballot, meaning that if an individual wished to vote in a non-partisan race or for or against a proposal, they had to cast those votes individually.
 One area in which this issue received attention was in races for the Michigan Supreme Court.
 All parties on the ballot can nominate candidates for Justice of the Supreme Court at their party conventions (2–3 months before the election for primary-eligible parties, or before the August primary for alternative parties which nominate only at conventions or county caucuses).
 However, the races appear on the ballot in the nonpartisan section, meaning that a straight-ticket vote for either of these parties would not include a vote for that party's candidates for Supreme Court.

 The Michigan Legislature passed and Governor Rick Snyder signed SB 13 on January 5, 2015, which repeals and abolishes straight-ticket voting in the state.
 This follows failed attempts to abolish it in 1964 and 2001-2002 after voter referendums repealing abolition.
 With a $5 million appropriation in SB 13, however, a voter referendum is no longer possible due to a constitutional prohibition on referendums on bills appropriating moneys by the Legislature.

 In 2018, Michigan voters passed a constitutional amendment ballot proposal that restored straight-ticket voting, which went around the prohibition on appropriated money bills.

+Missouri

+Missouri abolished its straight-ticket voting option by passing SB661 in 2006.

+Nevada

+In 1975, a statue was added with contained a requirement for straight-ticket voting except at primary elections, with a further edit in 1995 which changed the restriction to exclude "a primary election or presidential preference primary election."
+In 2021, SB292 was introduced with wording requiring an option for straight-ticket voting for both major and minor political parties, but the bill was passed without this portion.

+New Hampshire

+New Hampshire abolished its straight-ticket voting option by passing SB36 in 2007.
+Following its passage, Ann Kaligan, Deputy Laconia City Clerk, worried about the impact on elderly voters, though others like Cindy Reinartz, a Tilton Town Clerk, believed it was for the better overall.

+New Mexico

+New Mexico abolished its straight-ticket voting option in 2001, though from 2002-2010 secretaries of state put the option onto ballots.
+In 2012, the secretary of state decided not to put the option on ballots, with the legislature attempting to reinstate it that year but the effort failed.
+Another effort in 2018 was initiated by the secretary of state, but a petition approved by the state supreme court prevented this.